celery/ceps/draft/celery-5-high-level-architecture.rst

 As usual messages which fail to be published are stored in the :ref:`draft/celery-5-high-level-architecture:messages backlog`.

+In past versions of Celery we've used the standard logging module.
+Unfortunately it does not meet the aforementioned requirements.

+`Eliot <https://github.com/itamarst/eliot>`_ is a logging library which provides structure and context to logs, even across coroutines, threads and processes.

+It is also able to emit logs to `journald`_ and has native trio integration.

 Network Resilience and Fault Tolerance
 --------------------------------------